The 26-year-old has returned to La Liga on a season-long deal with an option to make the move permanent at the end of the campaign

 The move marks a return to Spain for the 26-year-old who joined the English club from Real Madrid in 2012.

-The midfielder has been heavily linked with a move away from the club since its relegation from the Premier League last season, and he has now penned a deal with the Champions League newcomers.
+The midfielder has been heavily linked with a move away from the club since their relegation from the Premier League last season, and he has now penned a deal with the Champions League newcomers.

 "Esteban Granero has returned to Spain to join Real Sociedad on loan," read a statement on QPR's official website on Thursday.